physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 1. Clone this branch, as: `git clone https://github.com/shaotuanchen/sunflower-simulator/tree/ESL2017`

-1. Open your terminal, change directory (`cd`) and navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant` where the binary in S-RECORD format, `infer.sr` resides.This file would be the input to Sunflower.
+1. Open your terminal, change directory (`cd`) and navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant` where the binary in S-RECORD format, `infer.sr` resides.
+This file would be the input to Sunflower.

 1. Start the Sunflower emulator.
 One way to do this is to specify the entire path in your current directory in terminal by typing `/Users/yourdir/sunflower-simulator/sim/sf `, where `yourdir` should be changed appropriately to your own path.